sachamasry/sachamasry.com/content/work/video/sophisticated-lady-short-film.md

 ## Premise

-This silent film captures one evening of our protagonist femme fatale, an evening during which she apparently awaits a man, who never comes.
+This silent film captures one evening of our protagonist _femme fatale_, an evening during which she apparently awaits a man, who never comes.
 We see her ready to go out for the evening, dressed impeccably, until the dreaded call comes, presumably telling her that he will be late.
 We see her waiting, trying